hetu-script/hetu-script/docs/docs/guide/binding/README.md

 ## Json

-The HTStruct object in Dart code, or a struct object in the script, has builtin method: toJson() and fromJson() on its root prototype.
+The HTStruct object in Dart code can be used like a map to get and set members by **[]** operator in Dart.
+And it has builtin method: toJson() and fromJson() on its root prototype in script.
 So you can pass complex data set in this form between script and Dart.

 In script: